Pho vs Ramen: What Is the Difference? (Updated 2023)

 It is said to have originated in Hanoi.

 Pronounced as “fuh,” pho’s roots derive from French influences, namely ‘pot-au-feau,’ a type of French beef stew consisting of boiled beef and vegetables, found while the country was under French rule from 1887 to 1954.

 The French drastically changed the diet – and culinary landscape – of the Vietnamese, previously known as a predominantly agricultural society.

 With the French rule demanding more beef and meat, both the French and Vietnamese people enjoyed a surplus of beef bones.
-The bones were later incorporated to get enriched flavor from the marrow within.
+The bones were later incorporated to get the enriched flavor from the marrow within.

 As you might already know, the secret to making a good pho base, apart from beef bones, is using aromatics and herbs, like onions, garlic, and salt, as well as clove, cinnamon, star anise, and in some cases, lemongrass.

 Today, more varieties of pho are well-known on the market.
-Besides beef, chicken and seafood options are now available.
+Besides beef, chicken, and seafood options are now available.

 Depending on the region, you may find slight variations in taste, with some broths tasting slightly sweeter than others, while other noodle soup dishes come with a number of garnishes.